NikkiCooper/The_Book_of_CUDA/Book_Of_CUDA_Revelations.md

 Their voices echoed in the hum of fans and the shimmer of shaders.

 The developer wept in the tears of the false prophet,
-For she had once trusted the benchmarks of lies and deceit,
+For they had once trusted the benchmarks of lies and deceit,
 And followed the unforgiving and treacherous path of single-threaded temptation.

-But now her eyes were opened, and her render time redeemed.
+But now their eyes were opened, and their render time redeemed.

 Let every pixel rejoice, and let the thermal paste be consecrated anew.